-To put that in perspective, if this original legend were still in use as of February 2021, Vermont would be the only state not purple.
-For additional context, the below animation shows how our original interactive map developed between April 7 and August 7.
+To put that in perspective, if this original legend were still in use as of February 2021, Vermont would be the only state not purple (and as of June 2021, when our final update was made, Vermont would have been purple, too).
+For additional context, the below animation shows how our original interactive map developed between April 7 and August 7, 2020.

 However, even an uppermost range of over 200,000 cases would prove to be insufficient.
 The second animation below shows how our revised map developed between August 12, 2020, and January 31, 2021.

-Our new map below (released on February 4, 2021) has yet again increased the numbers within the legend tenfold, with the lowest range set at 50,000 or fewer cases and the highest at over 2,000,000 cases.
+Our new map below (released on February 4, 2021, and final update made on June 3, 2021) yet again increased the numbers within the legend tenfold, with the lowest range set at 50,000 or fewer cases and the highest at over 2,000,000 cases.

-These numbers are staggering.
-And while there are new glimmers of hope in the form of a COVID-19 vaccine and stronger OSHA guidance that proactively seeks to address the health and safety threat posed by the pandemic, it will be a long time before we return to some semblance of what we remember as “normal.”
+The numbers have been staggering.
+But COVID-19 vaccines and stronger OSHA guidance that proactively sought to address the health and safety threat posed by the pandemic have brought us to the point where we can now begin returning to some semblance of what we remember as “normal.”

-In the meantime, it’s important for EHS professionals to consult reliable resources; here is a short list to help.
+As we look ahead to life after COVID-19, EHS professionals must still consult reliable resources; here is a short list to help.